-With my accounting background, writing about business and marketing was a natural fit… or so it seemed at the time.
+With my accounting background, writing about business and marketing was a natural fit.
+Health writing was soon added to the mix, and I then included academic rewriting and editing for health professionals.

 I received a query from a woman who had a children’s picture book published by Houghton Mifflin in 1988.